Appearance

 James E. Talmage held a PhD in geology.
 In a 1931 Tabernacle address -- requested and published by the Church -- he affirmed that plants and animals "lived and died, age after age, while the earth was yet unfit for human habitation."[7]

-Henry Eyring Sr. won the National Medal of Science in 1966 and wrote extensively on reconciling faith and scientific discovery.
-John A. Widtsoe earned a PhD in chemistry and argued that conflicts between science and religion arise only from incomplete knowledge.
-Russell M. Nelson, a pioneering cardiac surgeon, said at the 2015 BYU Life Sciences Building dedication: "There is no conflict between science and religion."[7]
+Henry Eyring Sr. won the National Medal of Science in 1966.
+John A. Widtsoe earned a PhD in chemistry.
+Russell M. Nelson, a pioneering cardiac surgeon, said at the 2015 BYU Life Sciences Building dedication: "There is no conflict between science and religion."[8]

 These aren't fringe voices.
 They are apostles and prophets.

 "The glory of God is intelligence" (D&C 93:36).
 "Seek learning, even by study and also by faith" (D&C 88:118).
 These aren't recent accommodations.
-They are foundational scriptures that frame knowledge-seeking as a religious value.
+They are foundational scriptures.

-A church that believes God still speaks is not permanently locked into 19th-century scientific assumptions.
-The trajectory from Brigham Young acknowledging "millions of years" in 1871 to the 2016 official neutrality statement is what institutional health looks like -- a tradition that holds its core theological commitments while leaving mechanism, timelines, and scope to scientific investigation.[11]
+From Brigham Young acknowledging "millions of years" in 1871 to the 2016 official neutrality statement, the trajectory is clear.[11]
+The Church holds its core theological commitments while leaving mechanism, timelines, and scope to scientific investigation.
+That's what institutional health looks like.

 The CES Letter frames Latter-day Saint theology as fragile.
 The 150-year institutional record says otherwise.